A newly created commemorative art piece

 Artist: Damien Walker (Studio of Saint Philomena, Rangiora)

-A PDF guide to the details captured in the artwork can be downloaded here
+A PDF guide to the artwork can be downloaded here or check the video below.

 To celebrate the rededication, our Bishops have commissioned a new piece of art.
 They wanted a depiction of Mary that connects her to Aotearoa.
 The piece challenges us to see her as a woman of incredible strength and the place she holds in our hearts and our community today.